They don't get it.

 Principal Bill Walters never told authorities about the complaint letter as required by law.
 When he talked with Witters, he provided him a copy, including the girl's identity.
 Eventually, six girls came forward.
 Witters committed suicide in 1996.

 Case 2: PE teacher and sports coach Julie Correa started raping one of her students when the girl was 14.
-The abuse continued for
+The abuse continued for nearly four years.

 In 2010, the victim, Kristen Lewis Cunnane, told police.
 Then, in a series of recorded phone conversations, she elicited a confession from her former teacher.
 Correa pleaded no contest and is serving an eight-year sentence.